aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/random_order/random_order.md

 In this common way, the algorithm mainly costs in accessing the array and extracting items.
 If the time of `Array.prototype.splice()` can be represented by `O(n)`, then the time of whole algorithm should be represented as `O(n^2)`.
 That's not fast!

+To complete it in a more elegant way, we should considering the solution [**Fisher-Yates Shuffle**](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).